The3File/timer/README.md

 ## dependencies

-depends on `pulseaudio` for the bell sound for now, might add alsa support, but i have no need for it, so create an issue if you really want that.
+depends on `pulseaudio` for the bell sound for now,  but uses the terminal bell as a fallback.

 * `bash`
 * ~~`coreutils`~~